mathLab/GRAPE/examples/Element_perturbation/README.md

 In this table are reported the paths (all paths and shortest paths), if any, that connect source and target elements.
-Paths are calculated before and after perturbating one or multiple elements.
+Paths are calculated before and after perturbing one or multiple elements.

 ### general_code_output.log